This recipe for orange cheesecake bars reminds me a bit of the frozen Creamsicle bars that I used to love when I was a kid.

 The tasty recipe is a cross between a cheesecake and sugar cookies, delightfully flavored and baked and then sliced into handy bar servings.

-These easy orange cheesecake dessert bars combine reduced fat cream cheese with sugar free orange jam and fresh orange zest along with white baking chips and Cointreau liqueur for a finishing touch that would be the pride dessert of any fancy dinner party.
+These easy orange cheesecake dessert bars combine reduced fat cream cheese with sugar free orange jam .
+The fresh orange zest along with white baking chips and Cointreau liqueur gives a finishing touch that would be the pride dessert of any fancy dinner party.

 The recipe is super easy to make.
 Just prepare the crust (made from packaged sugar cookie dough, so it is very fast to do), then add the topping mix, bake, then cool and finish with the creamy white chocolate mixture.